-Have you ever noticed how such a simple dispute can erupt into Mount Everest?
-As that saying goes, making a mountain out of a molehill, so why can something so apparently insignificant become such a momentous problem?
+Have you ever noticed how such a simple dispute can erupt into Mount Vesuvius?
+As that saying goes, making a mountain out of a molehill and some mountains are created from volcanic eruptions, so why can something so apparently insignificant become such a momentous problem?

 All too often what appears ‘insignificant’ to us can ultimately matter to another person(s) and the way we manage a situation can have positive or diverse effects.
 This is where negotiation has its strengths.
 But what is negotiation?

 Negotiation is about coming to a mutually acceptable impasse that both parties find acceptable.
 We all know the saying Win:Win.